 The title “son of perdition” is used twice in the New Testament, first in John 17:12 and again in 2 Thessalonians 2:3.
 The phrase simply means “man doomed to destruction” and is not reserved for any one individual.
 In fact, there are two people to which the title “son of perdition” is applied.
-In context, John 17:12 is referring to Judas Iscariot, while 2 Thessalonians 2:3 is referring to the “man of lawlessness” who will appear in the end times before Christ’s return – also known as the Antichrist.
+In context, John 17:12 is referring to Judas Iscariot, while 2 Thessalonians 2:3 is referring to the “man of lawlessness”—the Antichrist—who will appear in the end times before Christ’s return.

-The word “perdition” means “eternal damnation” or “utter destruction.”
-It can also be used as a noun, as a synonym for hell.
-When a person is called “son of perdition,” the connotation is that of a person in an unredeemable state, someone who is already damned while they are still alive.
+The word perdition means “eternal damnation” or “utter destruction.”
+It can also be used as a synonym for hell.
+When a person is called “son of perdition,” the connotation is that of a person in an unredeemable state, someone who is already damned while he is still alive.
 Jesus mentions the “son of perdition” in His high priestly prayer in John 17.
 While praying to the Father for His disciples, Jesus mentions that He “protected them and kept them safe” and that none of them were lost except the “son of perdition,” that is, the one who was already in a damned state.
 The fact that the phrase is used again to describe the Antichrist shows us that forgiveness was not planned for Judas.
 God could have saved Judas—moved his heart to repentance—but He chose not to.
 He was indeed “doomed to destruction.”